 The Easy Home Cordless Cyclonic Stick Vacuum (Product Code 802588) is an Aldi Find, meaning it’s only in stores for a short time.
-At the time of this post it costs $79.99.
-(Cyclonic vacuums range widely in price, but most of them online are over $100.)
+In 2022, the vacuum retailed for $89.99, which was $10 more than it cost in 2021.
+(Cyclonic vacuums range widely in price, but most of them online, especially cordless ones, are over $150.)

 According to Aldi, the vacuum comes with the following:

 - Large and small brush nozzles